resir014/resir014.xyz/_content/posts/article/2022-05-31-dynamic-broadcast-overlays-with-google-sheets-and-web-technologies.md

 To fetch the data from the spreadsheet, we use the [google-spreadsheet](https://www.npmjs.com/package/google-spreadsheet) package from npm.
 This is a small subset of the core [Google APIs npm package](https://www.npmjs.com/package/googleapis), which is a huge package that contains APIs for _all Google products_.
 So that's a bit too overkill for us.

 First, we will need to create a service account.
 This is the standard authentication method to communicate with Google's API.
-The [google-spreadsheet documentation](https://theoephraim.github.io/node-google-spreadsheet/#/getting-started/authentication?id=service-account) provides a guide on how you
+The [google-spreadsheet documentation](https://theoephraim.github.io/node-google-spreadsheet/#/getting-started/authentication?id=service-account) provides a guide on how to create your service account credentials.

 After following the steps above, you should have your service account key like this.